-In rural areas, streets generally do not include sidewalks with curb and gutter.
+In rural areas drainage was generally not required and sidewalks with curb and gutter were not provided.
 As a result, many streets in rural Saanich lack dedicated space for people walking and cycling, and are challenging environments to feel safe and comfortable engaging in active transportation.